Candlestickers/Candlestick/README.md

 Wick Editor was created by Luca Damasco and Zach Rispoli.
 See more credits on the Wick Editor [About Page](https://www.wickeditor.com/#/about/) and [Credits](https://github.com/Wicklets/wick-editor/blob/master/CREDITS.md).

 The Candlestick fork was created by Hamzah Alani, Baron, and Jovanny Rodriguez.
-Additional contributions came from StickmanRed.
+Additional contributions came from:
+- pumpkinhead
+- StickmanRed